 How does it work?

 SPCAP is a 3D panning algorithm which takes its inspiration from VBAP.
 SPCAP selects not just 2 or 3, but any number of speakers to render a virtual source and weights signal gains according to how much each selected speaker is actually contributing to the overall power output of the speaker configuration.
-Using this method SPCAP guarantees conservation of loudspeaker power output across any speaker arrangement.
-Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and of being able to render wider sound sources by using more speakers in a smart way.
+Using this method SPCAP guarantees conservation of loudspeakers power output across any speaker arrangement.
+Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and in being able to render wider sound sources by using more speakers in a smart way.

 How does it work?